 These speakers are used for a variety of purposes.
-Most commonly, in-ceiling speakers can be used to create a surround sound system within a room.
+Most commonly, in-ceiling speakers can be used to create a surround sound system within a room, just make sure the sound flow is unobstructed like we talked about in our guide.
 It’s popular to put speakers on the front wall, back wall, and ceiling of a home theater, and they're generally much more aesthetically pleasing than external speakers.

 We have more articles you may want to reference that discuss whether or not you need an amp for in-ceiling speakers and explaining further what the difference between active and passive speakers is.
 But the most important details you need to move forward on the decision are discussed below.

 Most commonly, in-ceiling and in-wall speakers will be passive speakers.
 This means they do not need to be plugged into a power source.
 They only need to be connected to a receiver or amp which will act as both a sound and power source.